 Discussion

 The purpose of this research was to explore the psychosocial implications of living with psoriasis, eczema and acne, that are unique to the experiences of young women.
 Predominantly, the presentation of body image issues identified within the interview responses bridged the gap between the physical and psychological symptoms of each skin condition.
 This led to the development of four themes, with two corresponding sub themes, through the use of thematic analysis.
 The first theme ‘embarrassment over appearance related symptoms’ alongside its sub theme of ‘avoidance coping mechanisms’, demonstrated how the apprehension of social stigmatisation regarding the skins appearance, was internalised to cause significant body image issues amongst young women.
-This is consistent with previous qualitative findings that have highlighted shame and embarrassment as a central role in producing low body image among skin condition patients (Ashraf & Shams, 2023).
-However, the responses in this study provided greater detail of embarrassment dependant on the type of skin condition.
+This is consistent with previous qualitative findings that have highlighted shame and embarrassment as a central role in producing low body image among skin condition patients (Ashraf & Shams, 2023), and Birdi et al. (2020) who highlighted the significant impact that AD has on quality of life.
+Joachim and Acorn (2000) suggest that chronic conditions and being different from the general population subjects a person to possible stigmatization by those who do not have the condition.
+The responses in this study provided greater detail of embarrassment dependant on the type of skin condition.
 It was found young women with eczema presented a unique fear of embarrassment caused by the flakiness of their physical skin, that became salient within a public setting.
 This shows how the psychosocial implications of skin conditions cannot be addressed with a one-size-fits-all approach, despite the consistent patterns that run throughout the analysis between acne, eczema and psoriasis.
 This included dependant relationships with makeup, concealment through clothing, complete social withdrawal, and alcohol dependency.
 Findings of the desire for concealment were congruent with previous studies exclusively focusing on a young female identity group with AE (Afzal et al, 2023).
 This reinforces the pressure that is experienced by young women with eczema to obtain normative skin, as well as cases of psoriasis and acne present within this study.
 Thus, the avoidant behaviours of the participants were precipitated by their low body image and fear of being perceived, subsequently producing a lower quality of life that can only be improved through psychological help.